h15200/notes/dataStructures.md

 This array with the null in the top BEFORE the root is often how a max heap or min heap is represented!

+### time complexity

+MAKING a max or min-heap from an array is O(n) because you start from n/2 (all n/2 + 1 to n-1 have no children).
+At the lowest branch level (with children), it's constant time swapping because you only compare against direct children and there are no more grandchildren.
+At the highest level n, you have logN levels to compare to children, grandchildren, grandgrandchildren etc...

+When you count each row, this adds up to linear time mathmatically.

+To finish the sort, we extract min from a min-heap N times

+Finding the min is constant time
+Swapping min to end is constant time
+Dropping the last node is constant time

+After the drop, re-shaping the heap again is O(logN) as you swap from the head down each level.

+Total time is O(nLogn), the same as merge sort

+### Sift up/ Sift down

+Important to understand and implmement siftUp / siftDown methods. siftDown is what's used in makeHeap, as well as remove().
+You compare from the current to the children, swap if necessary, then check the swapped node.

+In siftUp, it is used in insertion.
+You add to the END of the heap,then look to the parent to see if the tree is valid.
+If not, swap, and look the new parent etc..

 ### Inserting into a max heap

 During insertion, it is important to always maintain the heap property.
 For a max heap this means the root element should always have the greatest value in the tree and all parent nodes should be greater than their children.
 For an array implementation of a heap, this is typically accomplished in three steps: